gantry/docs-old/Docs/wordpress/basics/system_requirements.md

 System Requirements
 ===================
 Gantry Framework has some system requirements you should be aware of prior to installing.
-You'll find these requirements listed below, broek ndown into their distinct groups.
+You'll find these requirements listed below, break down into their distinct groups.

 WordPress Requirements
 -------------------